orcfax/code-review/README.md

 ## Aim of this document

-The goal of this document is to bring a cycle of pull-requests -- code-review -- merging into the Arkly API code-base.
+The goal of this document is to bring a cycle of pull-requests -- code-review -- merging into the Project code-base.
 And begin to add this to our other production repositories.

 Another goal is to codify this for our other languages, be that JavaScript, Golang, Mendix, or anything else.

 First we'll iterate on the thinking here, try it out, and when input is incorporated, and it makes sense, we'll try and standardize it.